EmileRolley/EmileRolley/README.md

 Currently,
 * 🧑‍🎓 I'm student in the [Master's degree in Foundation of Computer Science](https://masterinfo.emi.u-bordeaux.fr/wiki/doku.php?id=if) of the University of Bordeaux
-* 🔭 I'm contributing to open-source projects.
-In particular:
-  * ⚖️ to [Catala](https://github.com/CatalaLang/catala), a DSL designed for deriving correct-by-construction and transparent implementations from legislative texts.
+* ⚖️ I'm a contributor to [Catala](https://github.com/CatalaLang/catala), a programming language toolchain used to derive correct-by-construction and transparent implementations from legislative texts.
-  * 🐪 to the educational platform [learn-ocaml](https://github.com/ocaml-sf/learn-ocaml.git)
-* 🐪 I'm writting a [2D graphic renderer](https://github.com/EmileRolley/vgr-pixmap) in OCaml
 * 📷 I'm taking some [pictures](https://emilerolley.gitlab.io/psite/html/gallery.html) during my trekking trips.